sharlynmuturi/Document-AI-System/README.md

 # Project Overview

-Processing invoices manually is tedious and error-prone.
+Processing documents manually is tedious and error-prone.
 This system automates:

 1. Converting PDFs/images into machine-readable text (OCR).
 2. Extracting structured fields via regex or configurable rules for any document type.